MicrosoftDocs/win32/desktop-src/Virtual/cim-managedsystemelement.md

 ---
 title: CIM\_ManagedSystemElement class
 description: CIM\_ManagedSystemElement is the base class for the system element hierarchy.
-Any component of a system can potentially be represented by this class or its subclasses. ms.assetid: 'ff212250-fc27-48e1-b293-29cf05f8f5b3'
+Any component of a system can potentially be represented by this class or its subclasses. ms.assetid: ff212250-fc27-48e1-b293-29cf05f8f5b3
+keywords:
+- CIM_ManagedSystemElement class Hyper-V
-keywords: ["CIM_ManagedSystemElement class Hyper-V", "CIM_ManagedSystemElement class Hyper-V , described"]
+- CIM_ManagedSystemElement class Hyper-V , described
 topic_type:
 - apiref
 api_name: